pkardas/notes/books/nlp-book.md

 Look ahead - look ahead in the text to see if some pattern matches BUT not advance the match cursor.

-Negative lookahead - used for ruling out special cases, eg. rule out strings starting with word
+Negative lookahead - used for ruling out special cases, e.g. rule out strings starting with word
 Volcano: `(?!Volcano)[A-Za-z]+`

 *Words*